-After four long months of lockdown, Spain’s State of Emergency, or “Estado de Alarma”, ended on 21 June.
+After months of lockdown, Spain’s State of Emergency, or “Estado de Alarma”, ended on 21 June.
 Since then, Spain has slowly been getting back to a “new normal”, with many restaurants, hotels, and tourist attractions re-opening across the country.

 As visitors from Europe and beyond prepare to holiday in Spain for the first time since March, we’ve put together a comprehensive travel guide that answers the most commonly asked questions from travellers.
 From entry requirements to hiring a car during COVID-19, below you’ll find everything you need to start planning a safe summer getaway to one of Europe’s most popular travel destinations.